About growth disorders

 Early or late puberty care at Children's

 We begin by reviewing your child’s medical history and conducting a physical examination.
 Your child’s sexual maturity will be tracked and compared to other children of the same age and sex.
 If we detect early or late changes, we will, with your close involvement, develop a customized treatment path.
 If early puberty is detected, we may perform X-rays, ultrasounds, or an MRI of the adrenal glands and sex organs.
-We will also measure hormone levels in the blood and perform a gonadotropin-stimulating hormone (GuRH) stimulation test to determinet the early puberty type.
-The treatment for delayed (late) puberty follows much the same path, which includes blood tests, X-rays to determine maturity of the bones, CT (CAT) scans, and/or MRI.
-Hormone replacements and/or surgery may be recommended.
+We will also measure hormone levels in the blood and sometimes perform a gonadotropin-stimulating hormone (GnRH) stimulation test to determine the early puberty type.
+The evaluation for delayed (late) puberty follows much the same path, which includes blood tests, X-rays to determine maturity of the bones, and/or MRI.
+Hormone replacements and/or surgery may be recommended, depending on the cause.
 We will do everything in our power to assist you in ease and assist your child’s transition into adulthood.

 About adrenal gland problems

-The adrenal glands are two paired, pyramid-shaped glands that each sit on top of one of the two kidneys.
-The glands have three, each layer producing a different hormone with a different purpose.
-One layer makes a hormone, aldosterone, which regulates the salt and potassium in your body; one makes a stress-related hormone; and one makes a male sex hormone.
+The adrenal glands are two paired, pyramid-shaped glands that each sit on top of the two kidneys.
+Each adrenal gland has an outer portion (cortex) and inner portion (medulla).
+The adrenal cortex has three zones or layers, each layer producing a different hormone with a different purpose.
+One layer makes aldosterone, which regulates the salt and potassium in your body; one makes a stress-related hormone called cortisol; and one makes androstenedione that is converted to androgen ( male sex hormone).
 Problems occur when there is too much or too little of these hormones produced.
-Too much of the hormone aldosterone, in particular, can be very serious, as it may affect the electrical systems in your child’s body, like the heart and nerves.

 Adrenal gland care at Children’s

-We begin with blood and urine tests to confirm suspected adrenal gland problems.
-From there, we determine the best medications to treat the specific cause of imbalance.
-Treatments may include hormone therapy or surgery (if removal of a tumor is needed) and/or radiation or chemotherapy to shrink a tumor.
-We are committed to fully understanding and correcting your child’s adrenal imbalance.
+We often obtain blood and urine tests to confirm suspected adrenal gland problems.
+From there, we determine if there is a problem that needs treatment..
+Treatments may include medications or surgery (if removal of a tumor is needed) and/or radiation or chemotherapy to shrink a tumor.
+We are committed to fully understanding and treating your child if he or she has an adrenal imbalance.